kubeflow/website/content/docs/pipelines/sdk/component-tutorial.md

 weight = 3
 +++

-TODO: ADD LINKS TO DEFINITIONS OF PIPELINE< COMPONENT, ETC, WHEN PR IS MERGED.
+TODO: ADD LINKS TO DEFINITIONS OF PIPELINE, COMPONENT, ETC, WHEN PR IS MERGED.

 This page describes how to author a reusable component that you can load and run in Kubeflow Pipelines.
 A reusable component is a pre-implemented